Disneyland Hotel Review: Is It Worth The Price?

 When you pull up to the hotel, cast members come right to the car to greet you.
 They take your bags and suitcases away before you even enter the hotel.
 We were given a ticket for our bags and then told our luggage would be in our room waiting for us when our room is ready - a very good start to the stay indeed!
 There's no cramming your own suitcase through the security scanners here.

 When you enter the lobby you're taken aback by the beauty of the interior and then a second later you notice the gorgeous scent that fills the lobby.
 You look up and see the beautiful castle chandelier hanging above you.
-The only nitpick I have about the lobby is to me the panels on the ceiling looks like cardboard, but everything else is beautiful and elegant.
+The only nitpick I have about the lobby is that the panels on the ceiling look like cardboard, but everything else is beautiful and elegant.

 You're then greeted by a well-dressed cast member who welcomes you and shows you to the reception area.
 The check-in reception is on your left, just past this beautiful Sleeping Beauty Castle artwork.